hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 minimized and optimized for best performance.
 Don't edit the generated files in the `.next` folder in any way!

 You can run the production build using the built-in server with `yarn start`.
-You MUST provide the environment variable `HD_EDITOR_BASE_URL` with protocol, domain and (if needed) subdirectory path ( e.g. `http://localhost:3001/`) so the app knows under which URL the frontend is available in the browser.
+You MUST provide the environment variable `HD_BASE_URL` with protocol, domain and (if needed) subdirectory path ( e.g. `http://localhost:3001/`) so the app knows under which URL the frontend is available in the browser.

-If you use the production build then make sure that you set the environment variable `HD_EDITOR_BASE_URL` to the same value as `HD_DOMAIN` in the backend.
+If you use the production build then make sure that you set the environment variable `HD_BASE_URL` to the same value as `HD_BASE_URL` in the backend.

 ### Production mock build